The Architect (Paloma Faith album): Background

 In June 2015, during her Glastonbury Festival performance, Faith confirmed having started the process of creating her fourth studio album.
 "Now we're going to bring to your attention what I've been listening to a lot when making album number four," she told the crowd, before performing a cover of "Purple Haze" by Jimi Hendrix.
 In addition to the inspiration from Hendrix, Faith has also stated she has been listening to "a lot of psychedelic rock", including Janis Joplin.
 In another interview Faith stated she is very happy and hasn't "anything to moan about" in her current relationship, which led her to conclude that "there's a lot of things going on in the world that are [just] as important as love".
 As a result, Faith attempted to write songs which "aren't about love or heartache", something the singer found challenging.
 In a Facebook post dated 10 June 2016, Faith indicated that the new album would have a full orchestra on part of it, "composed by David Arnold".

 On 22 August 2016, in a letter to fans (handwritten by Faith) was posted on her website, announcing that she was pregnant, after spending her "whole life" wanting to be a mother.
 The "Update" also says that, after working with the "amazing" Jesse Shatkin her fourth album would be entitled "The Architect" and released in 2017.
 After her maternity break, Faith said she would return "full of energy and excited to come and sing for you again".

-Faith released the first single from the album, "Crybaby" on 31 August 2017, in the process announcing the release date, before putting the album up for pre-order on 22 September 2017, along with the tracklisting and album artwork.
-She also confirmed a collaboration with actor Samuel L. Jackson.